RTXteam/PloverDB/README.md

 ### How to deploy Plover

-_NOTE: This section provides generalized info about deploying Plover; for deployment info specific to the RTX/ARAX/KG2 team, see the [this page](https://github.com/RTXteam/PloverDB/wiki/Deployment-how-tos) in the Plover wiki._
+_NOTE: For more deployment info specific to the RTX-KG2/ARAX team, see the [this page](https://github.com/RTXteam/PloverDB/wiki/Deployment-how-tos) in the Plover wiki._

-We deploy Plover on Ubuntu AWS EC2 machines; Ubuntu 22 and 18 have both been verified to work.
-The size/type of instance you'll need will depend on the size/contents of your graph (the RTX-KG2c knowledge graph has ~7 million nodes and ~30 million edges and requires a 128GiB RAM instance; we use an `r5a.4xlarge`).
+Because Plover is Dockerized, it can be run on any machine with Docker installed.

+The amount of memory and disk space your host instance will need depends on the size/contents of your graph.
+See [this section](memory-and-space-requirements) for more info on the memory/space requirements.

 #### Steps to be done once, at initial setup for a new instance:

-1. Make sure ports `9990`, `80`, and `443` are open
+1. Make sure ports `9990`, `80`, and `443` on the host instance are open
-1. Install SSL certificates and set them up for auto-renewal:
+1. Install SSL certificates on the host instance and set them up for auto-renewal:
    1. `sudo snap install --classic certbot`
    1. `sudo ln -s /snap/bin/certbot /usr/bin/certbot`
    1. `sudo certbot certonly --standalone`
       1. Enter your instance's domain name (e.g., `multiomics.rtx.ai`) as the domain to be certified.
 You can optionally also list any `CNAME`s for the instance separated by commas (e.g., `multiomics.rtx.ai,ctkp.rtx.ai`).
    1. Verify the autorenewal setup by doing a dry run of certificate renewal:
       1. `sudo certbot renew --dry-run`
-1. Clone/fork the PloverDB repo and `cd` into `PloverDB/`
+1. Fork the PloverDB repo
+1. Create a `domain_name.txt` file in `PloverDB/app/` like so:
+   * `echo "multiomics.rtx.ai" > PloverDB/app/domain_name.txt`
-1. Create a `domain_name.txt` file in `/app/` (plug in your domain name in place of `multiomics.rtx.ai` - needs to be the same domain name entered in the step above when configuring certbot):
+   * (plug in your domain name in place of `multiomics.rtx.ai` - needs to be the same domain name entered in the step above when configuring certbot)
-   1. `echo "multiomics.rtx.ai" > /app/domain_name.txt`

 #### Steps to build Plover once initial setup is complete:

-1. `cd PloverDB/`
-1. Edit the config file at `/app/config_kg2c.json` for your graph
+1. Edit the config file at `PloverDB/app/config_kg2c.json` for your graph
    1. Most notably, you need to point to nodes/edges files for your graph in TSV or JSON Lines KGX format
    1. We suggest also **changing the name of this file** for your KP (e.g., `config_mykp.json`); just ensure that the file name starts with `config` and ends with `.json`
    1. More info on the config file contents is provided in [this section](#config-file)
-1. Run `bash -x run.sh`
+1. Run `bash -x PloverDB/run.sh`

 After the build completes and the container finishes loading, your Plover will be accessible at something like https://multiomics.rtx.ai:9990 (plug in your own domain name).